 Tin & Ed are New York-based artists whose work explores the entanglement of life across biological, geological, and cosmic systems.
-Through speculative world building, they uncover connections that transcend human time, spatial boundaries, and sensory thresholds.
+Through speculative world building, they reveal connections that transcend human time, spatial boundaries, and sensory thresholds.
 Their practice spans sculpture, immersive installation, and interactive media, creating multisensory environments that invite audiences to shift perspective and inhabit the world beyond the limits of human perception.
 Technology serves not as spectacle but as a perceptual tool that makes the invisible felt and the distant intimately present.

 Selected Exhibitions